DonLealGUA/ScreenScore/README.md

-# Creating the README content as a string
-readme_content = """
 # ScreenScore

 **ScreenScore** is a movie management application built with React that allows users to add, delete, and organize movies based on their titles and ratings.
 The application features a user-friendly interface that enhances the experience of managing a personal movie collection.